dotnet/arcade/Documentation/OneLocBuild.md

 4. Open a ticket with the localization team using [this template](https://ceapex.visualstudio.com/CEINTL/_workitems/create/Loc%20Request).
 Include the link to the test build you've done.
-5. The loc team will generate an LCL package for you and send you its name.
+5. The loc team will generate an LCL package for you and send you its ID.
 It will be something like `LCL-JUNO-PROD-YOURREPO`.
 6. Change your YAML (subbing `'LCL-JUNO-PROD-YOURREPO'` with the package ID given to you) to:
 ```yaml